anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 being identified by a URI and pointed to by the location of a URL.
 RDAP extensions change the portions of JSON returned by the server but are not intended to change the resource being identified.
-That is, a domain registration is the same domain registration regardless of whether the postal address in that domain registration is communicated via JCard or a new RDAP extension for JSContact.
+That is, a domain registration is the same domain registration regardless of whether the postal address in that domain registration is communicated via jCard or a new RDAP extension for JSContact.

 Changing how the content of a resource is conveyed is called content negotiation and